DevRoopeshSingh/my_namaste_react/README.md

     8.Ecosystem: JSX is a core part of the React ecosystem, which has a large and active community.
 This means access to a vast library of pre-built components, tutorials, and resources to help you build powerful web applications efficiently.

 3. React.creteElement vs JSX
+    A.
+    JSX:

+    - Declarative and readable.
+    - Transpiles to `React.createElement`.
+    - Preferred for defining React components.

+    React.createElement:

+    - Programmatic and explicit.
+    - Used when you need to create elements dynamically.
+    - Lower-level approach compared to JSX.

+    In most cases, developers prefer JSX due to its readability and simplicity.
+However, JSX is ultimately transpiled into `React.createElement` calls behind the scenes.

 4. Benefits of JSX
     A.